-Explore the best trails near Orderville with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Orderville with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 One of my favorite hikes I did along with several more on a Zion trip with my friend Guy.
 We stayed for about a week and did this hike on the 3rd day.
 We didn't want to do an out and back so we did this point to point.
 Guy asked me "How do we get back to the car?".
 I said "we hitch hike, someone will give us a ride".
 At the age of 52 he had never hitchhiked in his life.
 It worked out well....
 The hike is incredible and actually has a beautiful little slot canyon we had no idea was there.
 The biggest surprise on the way was a boy scout troop doing an over night hike.
 One of the guys with them was in his mid seventies 5 miles out and hiking with 2 canes, not hiking sticks.
 He was obviously in a lot of pain but had the biggest smile on his face you've ever seen.
 We enjoyed talking with him.
 I'll post up a pic of where we crossed paths.
 Awesome hike if you get the chance...do it!
 Zion is only #2 behind the Grand Canyon for hiking in my book.